 Tool Introduction

-NTLM Hash (New Technology LAN Manager Hash) is a password hashing algorithm widely used in Windows operating systems and their network services.
-This online tool aims to provide users with a fast and convenient NTLM hash calculation function.
-You only need to enter a plaintext, Hex, or Base64 encoded string, and select the desired output case format, to generate the corresponding NTLM hash value with one click, displayed in both Hex and Base64 common formats.
-Whether for security testing, password analysis, or system administration, this tool can provide you with efficient NTLM hash calculation services.
+NTLM hash (New Technology LAN Manager Hash) is a password hashing algorithm widely used in Windows operating systems and their network services.
+This online tool aims to provide users with a fast and convenient NTLM hash value calculation function.
+You only need to enter a plaintext, Hex, or Base64 encoded string and select the desired output case format to generate the corresponding NTLM hash value with one click, displayed in both Hex and Base64 common formats.
+Whether for security testing, password analysis, or system management, this tool can provide you with efficient NTLM hash calculation services.

 How to Use

-- In the “String to be encrypted” text box, enter the original string for which you need to calculate the NTLM hash value.
+- In the "String to encrypt" text box, enter the original string for which you need to calculate the NTLM hash value.

-- According to the actual format of your input string, select the corresponding option in the “Input Type” dropdown menu: “Plaintext”, “Hex”, or “Base64”.
-The tool defaults to “Plaintext” input.
+- According to the actual format of the string you entered, select the corresponding option from the "Input Type" dropdown menu: "Plaintext", "Hex", or "Base64".
+The tool defaults to "Plaintext" input.

-- In the “Case” radio button group, select whether you want the final output NTLM hash value to be displayed in “Lowercase” or “Uppercase”.
+- In the "Case" radio box, select whether you want the final output NTLM hash value to be presented in "Lowercase" or "Uppercase" form.

 - After completing the above settings, click the tool's "Calculate" or "Generate" button (the specific button name is subject to the page display) to view the generated NTLM hash value in the result area.

-- String to be encrypted: This is a required field and supports input of any text characters.
+- String to encrypt: This is a required field and supports entering any text characters.

-- Input Type: If “Hex” is selected, please ensure that the input is a valid hexadecimal string; if “Base64” is selected, please ensure that the input is a valid Base64 encoded string.
-Selecting the correct input type is crucial for obtaining the correct hash result.
+- Input Type: If "Hex" is selected, please ensure that the input is a valid hexadecimal string; if "Base64" is selected, please ensure that the input is a valid Base64 encoded string.
+Selecting the correct input type is key to obtaining the correct hash result.

 - Case: This option will control the case display of the final output Hex and Base64 format hash values.

-The tool will clearly display the NTLM hash results in a list format, mainly including the following two columns:
+The tool will clearly display the NTLM hash results in a list, mainly including the following two columns:

 - Hex: The hexadecimal string representation of the NTLM hash value.